 The process detailed in this section is for admissions for secondary admissions.
-For further information on this process please contact our Office Manager, Mrs. Jackie Alcock, 01782 882200.
+For further information on this process please contact Miss Thompson, Assistant Principal, 01782 882200.

+3.1.
 Number of spaces (PAN)

+3.1.1.
 The academy has an agreed admission number of 210 per year.

+3.2.
 Application process

-Applications for the 2021/2022 academic year begins 1st September 2020.

-To apply you need to complete the local authority's (LA) common application form and submit this directly to the LA by the deadline, 30th October - http://www.stoke.gov.uk/ccm/navigation/education/admissions/

-Late applications will not be considered until all other applications have been reviewed.
+- 3.2.1.
+Applications for the 2024-2025 academic year begins1st September 2023. - 3.2.2.
+To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA / academy by the deadline, 31 October.
+Please see link below: - https://admissions.stoke.gov.uk/CitizenPortal_LIVE/en - 3.2.3.
+Late applications will not be considered until all other applications have been reviewed. - 3.2.4.
 All offers of secondary places will be made through the LA.
 The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

+3.3.
 Selection criteria

+3.3.1.
 If the number of applications is less than the number of spaces then all children will be offered places.

+3.4.
 Oversubscription criteria

+- 3.4.1.
 If the academy receives more applications than there are available places then children with the academy named on an education, health care plan (EHC) or equivalent will be automatically admitted to the academy.
-If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below:

-- 1.1.1.
-A Looked After Child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(I) of the Children Act 1989); Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order, or those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 1.1.2.
-Children who have siblings at the school at the time that they will start on roll. - 1.1.3.
-Children of an existing member of staff of the school at the time of application, where the member of staffhas been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 1.1.4.
-Children who live nearest to the school as determined by a straight line measurement from the child's home address point to the main entrance of the school on Beaconsfield Drive
+If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - 3.4.2 Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - 3.4.3 Children who have siblings at the academy at the time that they will start on role.

+- 3.4.4 Children of an existing member of staff of the academy at the time of application. where the member of staff has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.4.5 Children who live nearest to the academy as determined by a straight line measurement from the child's home address point to the main entrance of the academy on Beaconsfield Drive